 Rights & licensing

-Finding an English-language publisher is only the first of the Greenhouse’s goals for its authors.
+Finding an English-language publisher is only the first of the Greenhouse’s goals for our authors.
 There’s also the excitement, profile and income to be had from finding publishing homes for your work around the world, as well as the exploitation of other subsidiary rights that fall within a publishing contract, such as film, TV, audio and e-book.

 Rights People offers a one-stop shop for rights sales around the world, selling direct to all territories with the exception of China, Japan and Korea, where the team works with excellent subagents.
 Rights People’s cohesive approach enables the creation of an overall rights-selling strategy aimed at maximising the potential of every Greenhouse title.
 As well as creating special sales material for books represented, Rights People also produces a rights catalogue twice a year.

 Since the launch of the business in early 2006, Rights People has tied up deals with well over 100 publishers in 26 countries.
 The team attends the Frankfurt, Bologna and London bookfairs, as well as BEA, and are regular speakers on issues connected with translation and rights selling.
 For more on Rights People visit: www.rightspeople.com